Last updated on February 14th, 2018 at 02:06 pm

 With Thanksgiving just around the corner, it’s time for some recipes that are worthy our your holiday table.
 I thought I’d start easy with a side dish, so here’s my recipe for this incredible harvest rice.

 Of course you could use any kind of rice here, but I thought this would be perfect for Thanksgiving, or really any holiday, even a weeknight side dish.
 It’s really like a rice pilaf loaded with goodies.
-I served this along with my maple roasted turkey thighs, which is coming next.
+I served this along with my maple mustard roasted turkey thighs.
+It was fantastic!

 Check out the video!